impredicative/irc-rss-feed-bot/README.md

 * **`format.re.url`**: Similar to `format.re.title`.
 * **`format.str.title`**: The key-value pairs collected using `format.re.title` and `format.re.url`,
 both of which are optional, are combined along with the default additions of `title`, `url`, and `categories` as keys.
-Any additional keys returned by the extractor are also available.
+Any additional keys returned by the parser are also available.
 The key-value pairs are used to [format](https://docs.python.org/3/library/stdtypes.html#str.format_map) the provided quoted title string.
 If the title formatting fails for any reason, a warning is logged, and the title remains unchanged.